dagster-io/dagster/docs/docs-beta/docs/dagster-plus/insights/asset-metadata.md

 You can also change a metric's icon, display name, and description by clicking the **pencil icon** next to the metric in the **Edit** dialog.

-If the metric you're tracking is directly associated with a cost (such as the number of rows processed by an ETL tool, or file size uploaded to object storage), you can input the cost per unit in the **Estimate costs** tab.
+If the metric you're tracking is directly associated with a cost, you can input the cost per unit in the **Estimate costs** tab.
 Insights will use this to show an estimated cost alongside any aggregations of that metric.

 ![Cost editor dialog](/img/placeholder.svg)